qserena/03-javascript-interview-challenges/README.md

 You can use reuse your reverseString() function, use string methods, or reverse the strings manually.

-/* NO 18 - Palindromes are words that are the same forward or backward.
+## 18 - Palindromes are words that are the same forward or backward.
 For example, the words "noon" and "kayak" are a palindromes.

 Write a function to check if a lowercased string of letters is a palindrome.
 If the word is palindrome, return true.
 If it isn't, return false.